LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 the development environment
 Visual Studio (from Microsoft, only for Windows).

 Understanding the lower level tools that accomplish each step is important, but we defer a discussion to get you going with Xamarin Studio.

 Goals
 -----

-Our primary goal to create a C# Solution that you can use to do all of the remaining homework assignments and labs this semester.
-If you wish, you can create as many solutions as you like, but C# allows you to create a single solution and add (at any time) projects to it.
-This will provide by far the best experience for you in the course, where you can keep adding onto previous efforts without having to start over each time.
+Our primary goal to create and understand an Xamarin Studio setup that you can use to do all of the remaining homework assignments and labs for this course.

+.. index: Xamarin Studio; solution
+   Xamarin Studio; project

 .. _steps:

 Steps
 -----

+Xamarin Studio files and interactions are organized hierarchically.
+At a low level are individual C# source code files.
+One, or possibly more, are used for a particular *project*.
+Multiple projects are gathered together under a single *solution*.
+Xamarin Studio deals with one solution at a time, though you can separately create multiple solutions.
+The simplest thing is to create a *single solution for this course*, and put each of the projects that you create in that one solution.
+You can keep adding onto previous efforts without having to start over with a new solution each time.

 We start by creating a *solution* with a *project* in it.
 The images are from a Mac.
 Windows versions should be similar.